spotify/dh-virtualenv/README.md

               dh $@ --with python-virtualenv --sourcedirectory=root/srv/application

 NOTE: Be aware that the configuration in debian/rules expects tabs instead of spaces!

-Once the package is built, you have a virtualenv contained in a Debian package and upon installation it gets placed, by default, under `/usr/share/python/<packagename>`.

 For more information and usage documentation, check the accompanying documentation in the `doc` folder.